Schedule A to the Client Account Agreement

 We provide you with various types of documentation in connection with your account.
 At the time of opening your account with us, you will receive a summary of your completed account “on-boarding” (application) form.
 This includes the information about you, referred to as “Know-Your-Client” information, which we collected from you (as explained in greater detail in section IX below), as well as the following documents:

-- the following brochures created by the Investment Industry Regulatory Organization of Canada (“IIROC”):
+- the following brochures created by the Canadian Investment Regulatory Organization of Canada (“CIRO”):

 - Making a Complaint – A Guide for Investors (Part 1 of 2); and

 - How Can I Get My Money Back?
 A Guide for Investors(Part 2 of 2);

 - the Client Account Agreement (to which this RDD is attached as Schedule A); and

 VI.
 Your Costs, and the Compensation that We Receive